TERMS AND CONDITIONS

 13.1 Without affecting any other right or remedy available to it, any party may terminate the Contract with immediate effect by giving written notice to the other party if:

-13.1.1 the other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 14 days of that party being notified in writing to do so;
+13.1.1 The other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 14 days of that party being notified in writing to do so;

-13.1.2 the other party takes any step or action in connection with its entering bankruptcy, administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business.
+13.1.2 The other party takes any step or action in connection with its entering bankruptcy, administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business.

-13.1.3 the other party suspends, or threatens to suspend, or ceases or threatens to cease to carry on all or a substantial part of its business; or
+13.1.3 The other party suspends, or threatens to suspend, or ceases or threatens to cease to carry on all or a substantial part of its business; or

-13.1.4 the other party’s financial position deteriorates to such an extent that in the terminating party’s opinion the other party’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy.
+13.1.4 The other party’s financial position deteriorates to such an extent that in the terminating party’s opinion the other party’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy.

 13.2 Without affecting any other right or remedy available to it, Hampson Auctions may terminate the Contract with immediate effect by giving written notice to the Buyer if the Buyer fails to pay any Sale Proceeds under the Contract on the due date for payment.

-14 Consequences of termination
+14. Consequences of termination

 14.1 On termination of the Contract: